5 Reasons To Move To An SD-WAN System

 Organizations often lack visibility to WAN application traffic.
 Even if there is an SLA and class of service in place, WAN carriers do not provide good statistics about their services.
 Effective monitoring priorities should include: up/down monitoring, time-stamped centralized logging, capacity-planning statistics, and application performance metrics.

 This data can be collected with NetFlow/IPFIX/sFlow or SNMP.
-SD-WAN systems can provide detailed application statistics and show the results of their synthetic test traffic measurements.
+An SD-WAN system can provide detailed application statistics and show the results of their synthetic test traffic measurements.
 Some SD-WAN systems even possess application performance management (APM) functionality.

 Who are the players?

 Traditional routers are special-purpose computers with very specialized CPUs and operating systems.
 SD-WAN devices do not necessarily have to be specialized devices.
 They could be simple x86 servers with compute resources for applying policy and just a few 1GE NICs.
 However, x86 hardware and standard operating systems may not be capable of connecting TDM-based synchronous interfaces that require a real-time OS.
 For example, CloudGenix’s SD-WAN devices only support Ethernet interfaces, because Ethernet has become the dominant WAN interface type.